hirosystems/connect/README.md

 - Try to make address to user session work.
 - Strip unserializable fields from RawLegacy wrapper just in case.
 - Remove exports from LEGACY_XYZ
+- Refactor types to namespace object to be tree shakeable

 Search for the below and replace with inline return.